-There is no opposition system at the JPO, the KIPO, and the SIPO.
+There is no opposition system at the SIPO, and the KIPO.

 At the EPO, the period for filing opposition(s) begins after granting of the patents and lasts nine months.
 If successful, the opposition can lead to a revocation of the patent or to its maintenance in amended form.
 Furthermore, the patentee may request a limitation or a revocation of his own patents.